 Important Dates and Closures: College-Wide Closures

-Rio Salado College Downtown offers a variety of classes to meet the needs of our students.
+Rio Salado College offers a variety of classes to meet the needs of our students and the community.

-Counselors can help you set personal, educational and career goals by providing quality, accessible services that meet the needs of Rio Salado's diverse student population.
-Counseling services at Rio Salado College are an integral part of the total educational process.
+Counselors assist students to set personal, educational, and career goals.
+They provide high quality and accessible services to meet the needs of the diverse student population.
+Counseling Services at Rio Salado College are an integral part of the total educational process.
 These services are provided at no cost to students.
 Students can visit the Counseling & Career Services webpage or call (480) 517-8785.

-Rio Salado College partners with organizations all over the Phoenix area to find creative and new ways to empower our local communities.
-The college works with education and community partners to improve services for local residents and offer programs and services that provide pathways to post-secondary education.
+Rio Salado College partners with organizations throughout the Phoenix area to discover creative, new ways to empower our local communities.
+RSC works with education and community partners to improve services for local residents and offer programs and services that provide pathways to post-secondary education.